vrinx/vrinx/README.md

 - PowerAutomate
 - PowerApps

 etc. here.
-Somehow all of this sounds very powerful (ba-dum-tss).
+Somehow all of this sounds very powerful...

+... 🥁